Gaël Ondoua

-Gaël Nesterovich Bella Ondoua (born 4 November 1995), more known as Gaël Ondoua, is a Cameroonian professional footballer who plays as a midfielder for Hannover 96 and the Cameroon national team.
+Gaël Nesterovich Bella Ondoua (born 4 November 1995), more known as Gaël Ondoua, is a Cameroonian professional footballer who plays as a defensive midfielder for Swiss Super League club Servette and the Cameroon national team.

 Career

 Club

 In April 2014, Ondoua moved from Lokomotiv Moscow to CSKA Moscow.
 He made his professional debut on 24 September 2014 for CSKA Moscow in a Russian Cup game against Khimik Dzerzhinsk.
 In January 2015, Ondoua went on trial with Sakhalin Yuzhno-Sakhalinsk of the Russian Football National League.

 At the end of December 2017, it was reported that Ondoua had signed with Zorya Luhansk.
 On 12 March, however, he posted on his Instagram account that due circumstances beyond his contract he would not be a Zorya Luhansk player.

 On 27 July 2018, Ondoua signed with the Russian Premier League club Anzhi Makhachkala.

 On 2 July 2019, he signed with Swiss club Servette on a two-year contract plus an option year.

 On 26 August 2021, Ondoua joined German club Hannover 96, signing a two-year contract.

+On 21 July 2023, Ondoua returned to Servette.
+On 8 August, with Servette due to take on Scottish club Rangers in the UEFA Champions League qualifying round, he was denied a visa to enter the United Kingdom.